johndwells/Minimee/README.md

 ## New for 2.x:

-* New `exp:minimee:link` tag returns just the URL to your minimee'd asset
 * Hooks for 3rd party integration (see [Minimee+LESS](https://github.com/johndwells/Minimee-LESS))
 * ALL settings can be specified via config or extension, and then overridden at the tag level
 * Path & URL settings can now be relative to site root
+* New `exp:minimee:link` tag returns just the URL to your minimee'd asset
-* Have different settings for each CSS/JS asset
+* Allow for different settings for each CSS/JS asset
 * Disable or override the URLs which are prepended to image & @import paths in CSS
 * New `priority=""` parameter allows you to queue assets into a specific order
-* For EE2.4 and above, assets may be queue'd _after_ the exp:minimee:display tag is parsed
+* For EE2.4 and above, assets are queue'd **after** the `exp:minimee:display` tag is parsed
 * Verbose template debugging messages to help easily track down errors
-* Can detect when fully-qualified URLs are in fact local files, and process them as such
+* Improved handling of fully-qualified URLs of local assets
 * Individually turn off and on minification & combining for all assets (CSS, JS and HTML)

 ## Since 1.x: